RomekRJM/FacesGame/README.md

 ## Changes history

+**v1.05 - 30.07.2015**

+* First version officially published on Google Play Store!!!
+* Removed or replaced some pictures and prepared licensing document for Google.

 **v1.0 - 02.07.2015**

 Enhancements:

-* First version officially published on Google Play Store!!!
 * 3x more pictures.
 * Rebalanced achievements (yet again, as logic has changed and game was to easy).